thunderdust/Solaris/catalog.md

 1. Create a comprehensive and fully-detailed 'laptop library' to store information of all models of products that the company holds.
 Design an elegant, user-friendly interface in the application for the showcase to enhance visual effects.
 Use images of laptops with the actual dimensions to make it more vivid.
 Quantify the performance and battery life of laptops to give customers a more accurate and straightforward evaluation.

 2. Design powerful search functions which filters products by user's preferences such as brand, size, weight, screen size, price range, battery performance, hardware specifications etc. There can be more than one search criteria.
 On top of that, assign each laptop with one or a few tags which describes the specialized features of the product.
 For instance, [Gaming Laptop] tag for products with high performance on display effect and game processing; or [Specialized for Girls] tag for laptops which are fancy, light-weighted and easy-to-use.
 The recommendation function will choose products for target clients based on the filters and tags.
+If customers do not have any requirements / expectations / preferences about the laptop, the system can still make recommendations based on customer's features such as gender, age, salary, occupation etc.

 3. Design a deal submission function for sales representatives.
 Use elegant user interfaces and workflow to simplify the process of submission.
 Use input validations and auto-completion where applicable to reduce the chance for errors and increase the efficiency.